Peer effects in multi-layer networks: evidence from financial behavior

 Tags Archival Empirical | Asset Pricing, Trading Volume and Market Efficiency | Experimental / Survey-Based Empirical | Financing- and Investment Decisions (Individual) | Investment Decisions (Institutional) | Media and Textual Analysis | Propagation of Noise / Undesirable Outcomes | Social Network Structure

-The salience of entrepreneurship: evidence from online business
+The salience of entrepreneurship: Evidence from online business

 Authors Huang, Lin, Liu, Manso